duelingbenjos/rocketswap/docs/README.md

 ### The Team

 We are a small team of engineers, with 40+ years of experience, committed to pushing the envelope of what is possible in the blockchain space, delivering value to the ecosystem as a whole and to our users.
-We built Rocketswap to strengthen and foster a growing Lamden ecosystem.

-Rocketswap will achieve this goal by creating positive feedback loops across projects, allowing all Lamden assets to find fair market value.
+We built Rocketswap to strengthen and foster a growing Lamden ecosystem - Rocketswap will achieve this goal by creating positive feedback loops across projects, allowing all Lamden assets to find fair market value.

 #### How can I contact the Team ?